Ltr1-08: Quality Education Investment Act

 Warrants will be mailed to each county treasurer approximately four weeks from the date of this Notice.
 For standardized account code structure (SACS) coding, use Resource Code 7400, Quality Education Investment Act, and Revenue Object Code 8590, All Other State Revenue.

 If you have any questions regarding this program, please contact

 James Alford, Education Programs Consultant,

-Regional Coordination & Support Office, at 916-319-0226 or by e-mail at firstname.lastname@example.org [Note, the preceding information is no longer valid.].
-Questions concerning this apportionment should be directed to Lorraine Jones, Program Analyst, High Priority Schools Office, at 916-324-3573 or by e-mail at email@example.com [Note, the preceding contact information is no longer valid.]
+Regional Coordination & Support Office, at 916-319-0226 or by e-mail at firstname.lastname@example.org [Note: the preceding contact information is no longer valid.].
+Questions concerning this apportionment should be directed to Lorraine Jones, Program Analyst, High Priority Schools Office, at 916-324-3573 or by e-mail at email@example.com [Note: the preceding contact information is no longer valid.]
 Questions concerning the payment process should be directed to Karen Almquist,

 Susan Lange, Deputy Superintendent

 Finance, Technology, and Administration Branch